Minimal Steklov eigenvalues on combinatorial graphs: Preliminaries

 Moreover

-Here $\{x\}=x-\lfloor x\rfloor$ for $x\in \R$. \end{lem} We now introduce the notion of minimal broom with total length $l$. \begin{defn} For real number $l>0$, define and \end{defn} By Lemma \ref{lem-broom-l-n}, we have the following conclusions for minimal brooms with total length $l$. \begin{lem} The function $\Lambda(l)$ is strictly decreasing.
+Here $\{x\}:=x-\lfloor x\rfloor$ for $x\in \R$. \end{lem} We now introduce the notion of minimal brooms with total length $l$. \begin{defn} For a real number $l>0$, define and \end{defn} By Lemma \ref{lem-broom-l-n}, we have the following conclusions for minimal brooms with total length $l$. \begin{lem} The function $\Lambda(l)$ is strictly decreasing.
 More precisely,

 and

 In particular, when $l\geq 1$,

 and when $l\in \mathbb N$,